opportunity-zh/wordpress-intro/README.md

 2. Log in if you're not already did
 3. Open the **Plugins** Tab
 4. On the upper left click on **"Installieren"**
-5. Type in the Searchbar on the right side
+5. Type the following in the searchbar on the right side
 ```bash
 BetterDocs
 ```